 The Marmot Precip ECO is a lightweight waterproof/breathable rain jacket made with recycled nylon ripstop with a PFC-free DWR coating.
 Weighing 10 oz, the Precip is inexpensive but fully featured and suitable for year-round hiking and backpacking.
-It has a fully adjustable hood, pit zips, velcro wrist cuffs and two side pockets, which I consider must-have features on rain jackets intended for hiking and backpacking use.
-While this Precip ECO model is new, the legacy of the Precip Rain Jacket isn’t.
-Now in its 20th year of production, the Precip is the most popular waterproof/breathable rain jacket used by hikers and backpackers by a large margin, for the simple reason that it’s a great value for a very reasonable price.
+It has a fully adjustable hood, pit zips, velcro wrist cuffs, and two side pockets, which I consider must-have features on rain jackets intended for hiking and backpacking use.
+While this Precip ECO model is only a few years old, the legacy of the Precip Rain Jacket isn’t.
+Now in its 23rd year of production, the Precip is the most popular waterproof/breathable rain jacket used by hikers and backpackers by a large margin, for the simple reason that it’s a great value for a very reasonable price.

 Specs at a Glance

 - Gender: Men’s (10 oz size Med.), Women’s Fit (8.7 oz size Med.)

 - Type: 2.5L Waterproof/Breathable

 - Waterproof/Breathable Material: Marmot NanoPro (proprietary)

 - Center back length: 28.75″ (men’s), 27″ (women’s)

 - Center, side pocket, and pit zippers: YKK, all one-way and backed with waterproof zipper flaps

 The Precip ECO Rain Jacket is made with Marmot’s proprietary NanoPro waterproof/breathable laminate which is waterproof but pretty lackluster in terms of its breathability.
 That’s to be expected at this price point.
 Many companies, including Marmot, use proprietary non-Goretex laminates to reduce the cost of their economy jackets and because a waterproof/breathable layer is considered a check-box feature with consumers, regardless of its effectiveness.